keithn/dotnetviteguide/README.md

 ## Remove the ClientApp folder

 Under your newly created .NET 6 project, it will have a ClientApp folder.
-This has all the react code in it.
+This has all the React code in it.
 Delete it.

-## Create your Vue3 project with Vite
+## Create your Vue 3 project with Vite

 In the main project folder (where the csproj file is), run the following command to create a Vite project (or whatever tooling you want to use, as long as it makes a subfolder off the main project folder)